 At work, take the stairs instead of the lift and walk to a colleague’s office rather than phone or email them.

 Do alternating ankle circles while talking on the phone.

 Contract your ab muscles when you’re stuck in traffic.

 It all helps.

 Losing Weight for Life Summary

 Losing weight for life is all about making lifestyle changes.
-By combining a healthy diet with regular workouts, not only will you be able to lose weight for life, you will look and feel better.
+By combining a healthy diet with regular workouts, you will not only be able to lose weight for life but also look and feel better.